7 to 8 pm ET

 - Armando Castellano, ensemble director and French horn

 The MetLife Foundation Music of the Americas concert series is made possible by the generous support of Presenting Sponsor MetLife Foundation.
 The Spring 2021 Music program is also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
-Additional support for this concert comes from The Amphion Foundation, Inc., and The Aaron Copland Fund for Music.
+Additional support for this concert comes from The Amphion Foundation, Inc., The Aaron Copland Fund for Music, and the Alice M. Ditson Fund.